mldelaney94/mldelaney94.github.io/_posts/2019-09-16-git-rebase.markdown

 ### Rebasing

-There is one "Git merge" variant worth discussing called Git rebase.
+There is one **Git merge** variant worth discussing called Git rebase.
 Rebasing basically changes the 'last common ancestor' between two branches.
 For instance if you've been working off the master branch for a while and the master branch has been changed, you can rebase to the latest commit on the master branch so that your eventual merge will be smoother.

 #### Why rebase?